 This is a story I share often, but World Aids Day seems like a good time to tell it again.

 You may not know who Mary Fisher is.
 She was one of the first faces of HIV that wasn’t gay or male.
 When she spoke at the Republican national convention in 1992, she completely changed the conversation about HIV and AIDS.

 It was through RAIN that I got to meet Mary Fisher.
-She came and spoke at a fundraiser for RAIN that I helped organize.
-And I will always remember the story she told.
+She came and spoke at a fundraiser for RAIN.
+I will always remember the story she told.
 It’s not her story.
 Some people say it’s an ancient Chinese proverb.
 Others say it came from a Dear Abby column.
 While I may not know its exact origin, it’s a story I’ve never forgotten.

-On this World Aids Day and the day before the journey of Advent begins, may we be people who feed each other, forgive one another and love one another.
+On this World Aids Day and the day our journey of Advent begins, may we be people who feed each other, forgive one another and love one another.

 Rev. Anne Russ is an ordained pastor in the Presbyterian Church (USA), currently based in New York City.
 Doubting Believer provides tools and encouragement for the rollercoaster ride of your faith journey.
 Follow me on Facebook , Instagram and YouTube.
 You can also follow on TikTok.
 Get emails to keep up with all that is happening.